-Most of us will be staying at Premier Inn Milton Keynes South West (Furzton Lake) which is where we will have drinks and bar food in the evening.
+Most of us will be staying on the Sunday night at Premier Inn Milton Keynes South West (Furzton Lake) which is where we will have drinks and bar food in the evening.
 Book the hotel as soon as possible to get a good price.

 All welcome in the evening, even if you're not staying at the hotel!

 There are only 80 tickets available so book quickly!
 Ticket sales close on 14th August 2017.